jhoondiaz/topsecret/README.md

 ## Usage

-to use the service that processes DNA arrays:
+to use the service that processes satellites array:
   * in Postman create a new request of type POST
-  * copy and paste the following URL: https://cc1hmhx8bb.execute-api.us-east-2.amazonaws.com/v1/mutants
+  * copy and paste the following URL: https://cc1hmhx8bb.execute-api.us-east-2.amazonaws.com/v1/topsecret
   * in the body of the request add an object of type JSON with the following structure:
   >`{
-    "dna":["TGCAA", "TTGCA", "TTTCC", "TAGTA", "TCACC"] }`
+    "satellites": [
+        {
+            "name": "kenobi",
+            "distance": 400.5,
+            "message": ["este", "", "", "mensaje", "","","la"]
+        },
+        {
+            "name": "skywalker",
+            "distance": 671.9,
+            "message": ["", "es", "", "", "secreto","para","","","","bien"]
+        },
+        {
+            "name": "sato",
+            "distance": 100,
+            "message": ["este", "", "un", "", "","","","gente","de"]
+        }
+    ]
+}`
   * execute the request

+to use the service that processes distances from satellites to a specific position:
+  * in Postman create a new request of type POST
+  * copy and paste the following URL: https://cc1hmhx8bb.execute-api.us-east-2.amazonaws.com/v1/topsecret
+  * in the body of the request add an object of type JSON with the following structure:
+  >`{
+    "position":{
+        "x": -500,
+        "y": 100
+    }
+}`
+  * execute the request

+to use the service that independently stores sent distances:
+  * in Postman create a new request of type POST
+  * copy and paste the following URL: https://cc1hmhx8bb.execute-api.us-east-2.amazonaws.com/v1/topsecret_split/{satellite_name}
+  * in satellite_name options: kenobi,skywalker,sato
+  * in the body of the request add an object of type JSON with the following structure:
+  >`{
+    "distance": 1000,
+    "message": ["este", "", "un", "", "","","","gente","de"]
+}`
+  * execute the request

-to use the service that gets the stats:
+to use the service that processes satellites array:
   * in Postman create a new request of type GET
-  * copy and paste the following URL: https://cc1hmhx8bb.execute-api.us-east-2.amazonaws.com/v1/stats
+  * copy and paste the following URL: https://cc1hmhx8bb.execute-api.us-east-2.amazonaws.com/v1/topsecret_split/{satellite_name}
+  * in satellite_name options: kenobi,skywalker,sato
+  * no body required
   * execute the request

 ## Installation